StrumDev/SimpleUDP/README.md

         // bool channel = true send reliably / false send unreliably, byte[] data = byte array, int length = length of byte array, Peer to peer = to whom not to send. server.SendAll(/*Channel*/, /*Data*/, /*Length*/, /*Peer*/);

+        // Receiving and processing all received data.
+        // Note: call this method in loops or updates to process messages. server.ReceiveAll();

         // Stop the server.
             server.Stop();